xavidop/dialogflow-cx-cli/docs/docs/overview/install.md

 ## Running with Docker

-You can also use it within a Docker container.
+You can also use `cxcli` within a Docker container.
 To do that, you'll need to execute something more-or-less like the examples below.

 Registries: